acroucher/PyTOUGH/README.md

 The latest stable version is 1.3.9, which has:

+* Improved user guide: added index, added hyperlinks from tables to descriptions of properties/methods, fixed bug which prevented searching PDF for strings containing underscores, added hyperlinks to external URLs, improved formatting of code examples (with syntax highlighting)

 * Better support for exporting grids containing columns with more than four sides to VTK

 * Ability to plot connection flow arrows on mulgrid layer and slice plots